 7. Bake the Pizza

-When you’re baking a pizza in a hot oven with a broiler, you need the keep an eye on the pizza.
+When you’re baking a pizza in a hot oven with a broiler, you need to keep an eye on the pizza.
 It can quickly go from done to burnt!
 Depending on how hot your oven and broiler are, bake the pizza for 3-8 minutes.
 You know it’s done when the crust is nice and crispy, slightly charred, and the cheese is melted.
-Use your pizza peel to get the pizza out of the oven.
-Simply push the carrying surface of the peel under the pizza and lift it out of the oven.
+Use your

 8. Enjoy Amazing Cold Fermented Pizza